Epilepsy surgery is a procedure that removes an area of the brain where seizures occur.

 The test may include the following:

-A battery of tests is performed to measure verbal and nonverbal learning skills and memory function.
+Additionally, testing is usually recommended to measure verbal and nonverbal learning skills and memory function.
 These tests may provide additional insight into the area of the brain affected by seizures, as well as a baseline for measuring function after surgery.

 Your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
 An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.